USS S-48: 1st commission, 1922–1925

 On the night of 29 January 1925, S-48 arrived off the New Hampshire coast.
 At about 18:30, the wind picked up and a heavy snowstorm developed.
 Visibility was reduced to zero.
-Soon after 19:34, the S-boat grounded on rocks off Jeffrey Point; pulled herself off; then grounded again in Little Harbor.
+Soon after 19:34, the S-boat grounded on rocks off Jeffrey Point, pulled herself off, then grounded again in Little Harbor.
 Messages requesting assistance were dispatched.
 By midnight, the storm had worsened, seas were coming "clean [sic] over the S-48" and she was rolling – 15 degrees to port, 60 degrees to starboard.
-Violent rolling lasted for only a little over thirty minutes but a heavy list developed.
-By 03:30 on 30 January, the battery compartment was taking in water.
-Chlorine gas was forming.
-The storm continued; but help arrived at 05:00, and Coast Guardsmen manning lifeboats rescued the crew.
-After receiving treatment for exposure and gas at Fort Stark, crew members were transferred to the Portsmouth Navy Yard in Kittery, Maine.
+Violent rolling lasted for a little over thirty minutes but a heavy list developed.
+By 03:30 on 30 January, the battery compartment was taking in water and chlorine gas was forming.
+The storm continued but help arrived at 05:00, and Coast Guardsmen manning lifeboats rescued the crew.
+After receiving treatment for exposure and gas at Fort Stark, the crew members were transferred to the Portsmouth Navy Yard in Kittery, Maine.

-On 1 February 1925, salvage operations were begun.
+On 1 February 1925, salvage operations began.
 A week later, the S-boat was freed and towed to the navy yard for repairs.
-However, the damage was severe and the funds were lacking; and, on 7 July 1925, S-48 was decommissioned.
-Nearly a year later, though, on 25 June 1926, repairs and alterations were authorized, and, on 3 February 1927, the work began.
-Three Boston & Maine locomotives, G-Class Switchers numbered 426, 413, & 222 respectively, were first used to haul the submarine into a boathouse at the Portsmouth Naval Shipyard in Kittery, Maine, where work on mending her hull could begin.
+However, the damage was severe and funds were lacking.
+On 7 July 1925, S-48 was decommissioned.
+Nearly a year later, on 25 June 1926, repairs and alterations were authorized, and on 3 February 1927 the work began.
+Three Boston & Maine locomotives, G-Class Switchers numbered 426, 413, and 222 respectively, hauled the submarine into a boathouse at the Portsmouth Naval Shipyard in Kittery, Maine, where work on mending her hull could begin.
 But, again, a shortage of funds stopped the project.
 In 1928, the repair and modernization was carried out.
-In hopes of improving habitability and increasing her range, her hull was extended 25½ feet; her displacement was increased to 1165 tons, and her engines were replaced by German M.A.N. types.
+In hopes of improving habitability and increasing her range, her hull was extended 25½ feet.
+Her displacement was increased to 1165 tons and her engines were replaced by German M.A.N. types.
 On 1 December 1928, the work was finally completed.
 On 8 December 1928, almost four years after her accident, S-48 was recommissioned.